JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

 author: <a href="https://github.com/Keno">Keno Fischer</a>
 ---

-The authors are pleased to announce the immediate availability of a debugger for the Julia programming language.
-The core infrastructure is in [JuliaInterpreter][JI].
-Currently there are also three separate
+The authors are pleased to annouce the release of a fully-featured debugger for Julia.
+You can now easily debug and introspect Julia code in a variety of ways:

-front-ends: a full-featured IDE in [Juno][], a REPL (console) GUI-like mode in [Rebugger][RB], and "step/next/continue" console interface in [Debugger][DB].
-The new debugging infrastructure allows you to move stepwise through code, but you can also set breakpoints and trap errors.
-Moreover, the new debugging capabilities have been written to integrate seamlessly with [Revise][RV], so that you can continuously analyze and modify code in a single session.
-Indeed, Revise has been rewritten with JuliaInterpreter at its foundation, and this has given both Revise and Rebugger powerful new capabilities.
-To better support a multitude of consumers, Revise has been split into two packages, and now offers a convenient "query" API in the [CodeTracking][CT] package to allow other packages to ask questions about the code in your running Julia session.
+* Step into functions and manually walk through your code while inspecting its state

+* Set breakpoints and trap errors, allowing you to discover what went wrong at the point of trouble

+* Interactively update and replace existing code to rapidly fix bugs in place without restarting

+* Use the full-featured IDE in [Juno][] to bundle all these features together in an easy to use graphical interface

+The debugger is itself a collection of tools that enable those features.
+The core is powered by [an interpreter][JI] that can faithfully run Julia code while allowing various front-ends to control its execution.
+Each front-end is its own package: [Juno][] incorporates the debugger into its IDE, [Rebugger][RB] provides a REPL text UI, and the traditional step/next/continue command-line interface is provided by [Debugger][DB].
+All these new debugging capabilities seamlessly integrate with [Revise][RV], so that you can continuously analyze and modify code in a single session.

 # A brief user-level introduction to the front end debuggers